dfederm/dfederm.github.io/_posts/2024-03-20-backing-up-truenas-scale-to-onedrive.md

 As per the docs for that image, a few environment variables need to be set to configure it.
 Under the "Container Environment Variables" section, add the following environment variables:

 * `SYNC_SRC=/rclone-data` - This can be any path, as long as it matched what you use below in the Storage section.
-* `SYNC_DEST=onedrivedavid:/nas-backup` - The left hand side of the value needs to match the section header in the ini file, while the right hand side is a path within OneDrive you'd like to back up to.
+* `SYNC_DEST=onedrivedavid:/nas-backup` - The left-hand side of the value needs to match the section header in the ini file, while the right-hand side is a path within OneDrive you'd like to back up to.
 * `CRON=0 0 * * *` - To schedule the sync daily at midnight.
 * `CRON_ABORT=0 6 * * *` - Schedules an abort in case the sync is taking too long.
 * `FORCE_SYNC=1` - This syncs on container startup, which makes for easier testing.